quic/aimet/Docs/user_guide/visualization_compression.rst

 ###################
-AIMET Visualization
+AIMET visualization
 ###################

 Overview
 ========

-AIMET Visualization adds analytical capability to the AIMET tool (which helps quantize and compress ML models) through visualization.
-It provide more detailed insights in to AIMET features, enabling you to analyze a model’s layers in terms of compressibility and also highlight potential issues when applying quantization.
-The tool also assists in displaying progress for computationally heavy tasks.
+AIMET visualization augments the analytical capabilities of the AIMET toolkit by providing more detailed insights into AIMET features.
+AIMET visualization enables you to analyze model layer compressibility, to highlight potential issues when applying quantization, and to display progress during computationally heavy tasks.

 Design
 ======

-Given a model, you can start a Bokeh server session and then invoke functions that produce visualizations to help analyze and understand the model before using AIMET features from quantization and compression.
+AIMET visualization starts a Bokeh server session on which you invoke functions based on your model.

+The figure below illustrates the server arrangement:

 .. image:: ../images/vis_1.png

 Compression
 ===========

-Evaluation scores during compression are displayed in a table as they are computed and users can see the progress displayed while computing these scores.
-After Greedy Selection has run, the optimal compression ratios are also displayed in a graph
+You can view evaluation scores during compression in a table as they are computed.
+Progress is updated in real time.
+After :doc:`greedy selection<greedy_compression_ratio_selection>` has run, per-layer optimal compression ratios are displayed in a graph.

 .. image:: ../images/vis_4.png